haoxins/haoxins.github.io/archived/2021-cryptography-real-world-2.md

 * *User-aided authentication*, or how humans can help machines authenticate one another

+* In this book, I talk about *origin authentication* in three types of scenarios.
+  - User authentication happens when a device authenticates a human being.
+  - Machine authentication happens when a machine authenticates another machine.
+  - User-aided authentication happens when a human is involved in a machine authenticating another machine.

 ## Crypto as in cryptocurrency?

 ## Hardware cryptography